mbogusz178/SkyHigh/README.md

 Additionally, the API documentation using Swagger UI is available at URL:

 `http://localhost/swagger-ui.html`

+If you wish to rebuild the app, delete all Docker containers related to the app first, then run the `mvnw` command above again.

 Remember **not** to delete the containers or rerun the Docker Compose command above unless you want to entirely reinstall the application.
 These actions will cause loss of all data in the database, so in order to restart the application after being shut down, use the Docker Desktop app to stop and rerun the existing container.